samiuens/nixos-config/docs/yubikey-pgp.md

 ```

 ## Create subkeys
-Generate Signature, Encryption and Authentication Subkeys using the previously configured key type, passphrase and expiration.
+Generate Signature, Encryption and Authentication subkeys using the previously configured variables.
 ```console
 for SUBKEY in sign encrypt auth ; do \
     echo "$CERTIFY_PASS" | \